ballerina-attic/asynchronous-invocation/README.md

 ### Create the project structure
-To initialize Ballerina project use `ballerina new <project-name>` command.
+To initialize a Ballerina project, use the `ballerina new <project-name>` command.
-For our current project we can use the following command:
+For our current project, use the following command:
 ```
 ballerina new asynchronous-invocation
 ```
-And then navigate into `asynchronous-invocation` directory and to create Ballerina modules command `ballerina create <module-name>` is used.
+Navigate to the `asynchronous-invocation` directory, and execute the `ballerina create <module-name>`command to create the required Ballerina modules.
 ```
 ballerina create stock_quote_data_backend
 ballerina create stock_quote_summary_service
 ```
-Your file structure will be similar to:
+Your file structure will be similar to the following:

 ```
 ├── Ballerina.toml